Shocked by the Shack

 “Although by nature he is fully God, Jesus is fully human and lives as such.
 While never losing the innate ability to fly, he chooses moment-by-moment to remain grounded.
 That is why his name is Immanuel, God with us...” (p.99-100).
 Jesus is grounded on earth?
 Really- when did he return?
 The Bible does not teach Jesus flew here to there, he trans-located and was lifted up to heaven by the Father at his ascension.
 But this does not seem to be what happened according to the Shack.

-On page 27 we read a story of Mack’s family stopping at Multnomah Falls.
+we read a story of Mack’s family stopping at Multnomah Falls.
+Missy who is

-Indians out.
-A prophecy is recounted by a medicine man that the beloved daughter
+prophecy is recounted by a medicine man that the beloved daughter of a chief

-of a chief must give her life to stop the advance of the plague.
-After praying
+must give her life to stop the advance of the plague.
+After praying and giving

-and giving herself to the Great Spirit, the selfless princess threw herself to
+herself to the Great Spirit, the selfless princess threw herself to her death on

-her death on the rocks below (p.28).
-Young explains that the story “had all the
+the rocks below (p.28).
+Young explains that the story “had all the elements of a

 This puts on the table the idea of Jesus types in other religions.
 Jesus did not die to save us from a plague but from sin.
 Opening this up to other religions stories of redemption (mysths or not) degrade the real historic account and the spiritual value of the Father sending his only Son to earth to accomplish this task.